 If you have overseas assets worth over US$200,000 per person, excluding your home if it is owned in your own name, you also have to file form 8938 to declare them.

 If you had a total of at least US$10,000 in one or more foreign bank and/or investment accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 “Countries like the Bahamas make tax haven status an integral part of their marketing.
 For Bahamians and resident aliens there are no taxes on personal income, capital gains, inheritance or gifts. ” – Forbes

 There are several exemptions that allow expats to pay less or no US income tax to the IRS.
 The main one is the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Bahamian resident (or if you spend at least 330 days outside the US each year).
-Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.

 The US and Bahamian governments share taxpayer info, and Bahamian banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you’re a US citizen, green card holder, or US/Bahamian dual citizen, and you have been living in the Bahamas but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Bahamian taxes – what you need to know